Share this post on:

 While enjoying time with others, they get your energy by themselves.
 Conversely, spending too much time around others leaves them feeling tired.

 Others describe them as thoughtful and quiet.
 However, being the center of attention usually makes them feel uncomfortable.
+They may not be a social butterfly, but they do a fantastic job building relationships with others.

 Common Traits